Princess Diana Wore Engagement Ring After Divorce For Special Reason: Is This Why Kate Middleton Wears It Now?

 For years now, it appears that Kate wears the stunning ring with a lot of pride and reverence.
 She is never seen without the stunning reminder of Princess Diana and what she stood for.

-Clearly, the Duke and Duchess of Cambridge continue to honor Princess Diana in their work, and how they live their lives.
+Clearly, the Duke and Duchess of Cambridge continue to honor Princess Diana in their work and how they live their lives.

 Princes William & Harry said they waited 20 years to talk about Princess Diana’s death.
 Prince William says: “we won’t be doing this again.” pic.twitter.com/spJTJ9oZlr